-Back then, in Harvard, Biden admitted that the “Islamic State” which Obama had just declared to be one of the primary global threats was born in the war against Bashar Assad initiated in Syria by the United States.
+Back then, in Harvard, Biden admitted that the “Islamic State” (Organization banned in Russia) which Obama had just declared to be one of the primary global threats was born in the war against Bashar Assad initiated in Syria by the United States.

-However, Biden added, since both the aforementioned militants and weaponry are in the hands of the “Islamic State”, the allies of the United States are once again “involved”.
-They are now “repenting” for their sins by participating in the bombing of “Islamic State” in Syria and Iraq.
+However, Biden added, since both the aforementioned militants and weaponry are in the hands of the “Islamic State” (Organization banned in Russia), the allies of the United States are once again “involved”.
+They are now “repenting” for their sins by participating in the bombing of “Islamic State” (Organization banned in Russia) in Syria and Iraq.

 Other “major” politicians and analysts have joined the discussion on involving allies in American interests (and the scale of the costs for those involved).